2622NSW/abbotsthon17/README.md

 # #abbotsthon17
 This repository shares resources for a hackathon in Dublin in October 2017.
-There is a Twitter # for the event #abbotsthon17 https://twitter.com/search?src=typd&q=%23Abbotsthon17&lang=en There are some blog posts on Clyde Street https://keithlyons.me/?s=%23abbotsthon17
+There is a Twitter # for the event #abbotsthon17 https://twitter.com/search?src=typd&q=%23Abbotsthon17&lang=en There are some blog posts about the event on the Clyde Street blog https://keithlyons.me/?s=%23abbotsthon17

 A program for the hackathon is included in the repository. https://github.com/2622NSW/abbotsthon17/blob/master/SII_HPX_PA_Symposium_Hackathon_Overview_Final.pdf